When you book an international delivery, you are only paying for the cost to ship the items.

-If your items have an extremely high declared value or are being exported for the purposes of a sale, this may lead to customs charges for your shipment.
+If your items have an extremely high declared value or are being exported for the purposes of a sale, or are sent as a gift, this may lead to customs charges for your shipment.
 All customs charges are payable to the local customs authority however our courier partner may contact you on their behalf to receive the charges.

 Most countries have a generous personal effects relief period where normally within 6-12 months of a person arriving in the country they can gain relief on customs charges.
 This can vary per country with some being more strict than others and we recommend you check this with your destination's customs authority.
 Some countries may also have a restriction on the weight or amount of packages you can receive before customs may be owed.